PlayFab/MultiplayerServerSecureWebsocket/README.md

 2. The reverse proxy looks up the previously stored server details for the given **matchId** and forwards the request to your `azure.com` hosted game server.

 ![Connecting to a match diagram](ConnectToMatch.png "Connecting to a match diagram")

+## Need help?
+While this is not an official solution, the best channel to discuss this respository or receive help is to [open an issue](https://github.com/PlayFab/MultiplayerServerSecureWebsocket/issues/new/choose).